 UPDATE

-According to a video interview in early July 2024 with Dr. Gordon Christensen, an internationally recognised and respected clinical researcher from the USA, the evidence over the past 20-25 years is now clearly showing that the keyhole technique for narrow diameter implants has a higher success rate than the more invasive conventional surgical method which requires opening the gums, drilling wide deep channels into the jawbone removing healthy bone to allow for the insertion of implants before stitching the gums back.
+According to Dr. Gordon Christensen DDS Ph.D MSD, an internationally recognised and respected clinical researcher from the USA, the evidence over the past 20-25 years is now clearly showing that the keyhole technique for narrow diameter implants has equivalent success rates to the more invasive conventional surgical method which requires opening the gums, drilling wide deep channels into the jawbone removing healthy bone to allow for the insertion of implants before stitching the gums back.
 The trauma of this surgery requires a healing phase that can take around 6 months before a lesser operation is required to connect the support (implant abutment) for the final porcelain tooth.
 If such implants fail, the damage to the jaw is compounded.

 With our keyhole method for single-stage implants, the procedures are greatly streamlined to produce an ideal result within weeks rather than months, and in the rare instance when an implant fails, there are far less complications than if a two-stage surgical implant fails!